-ARABIC I (FL 5010) One credit, one year GRADES 9-12

-Global Studies and World Languages Academy, Tallwood High School only
+MANDARIN CHINESE I GRADES 9-12 (Global Studies and World Languages Academy-Tallwood High School only) One credit, One year (FL 5810)

 Counselors are available to assist parents and students with course selections and career planning.
 Parents may arrange to meet with the counselor by calling the school's guidance department.